Making the Question

 A topic sentence essentially tells readers what the rest of the paragraph is about.
 All sentences after it have to give more information about that sentence, prove it by offering facts about it, or describe it in more detail.
-For example, if the topic sentence concerns the types of endangered species that live in the ocean, then every sentence after that needs to expound [elaborate] on that subject (YourDictionary.com).
+For example, if the topic sentence concerns the types of endangered species that live in the ocean, then every sentence after that needs to expound [elaborate] on endanged animals that live in the ocean (YourDictionary.com).

 1. What is your favorite thing to do?